aritchie/blog/input/posts/shiny10.md

 * [Keith Dahlby](https://twitter.com/dahlbyk)

 > Keith has been contributing issue reports, pull requests with fixes & features for a few months.
 He's just been a general good open source citizen and a fantastic person to have working in the project.
-You've been awesome to work with!
+Thanks Keith!

 * [Claudio Sanchez](https://twitter.com/ClaudioASanchez) and [Danny Ackerman](https://twitter.com/dannyackerman)